guruprasad-pv/sample-webcrawler/README.md

 * Aggregates and displays top JS librari used

 ## Search Components
 GoogleSearch class is used to initiate a search to google using google search API.
-The class is configured to query for only 10 results
+The class is configured to query for only 10 results.
 SearchResults and SearchItem classes are used for map the results returned from Google.

 ## JS libraries Search
-JSLibrarySearcher is used for searching for script tags and trying to identify the libraries used
+JSLibrarySearcher is used for searching for script tags and trying to identify the libraries used.

 ## Crawler
 CrawlerTask connects to a url, and initiates the search CrawlerManager initializes the threads and spawns off the CrawlerTasks.
 CrawlerManager is configured to spawn 10 simultaneous threads

-##Dependencies / 3rd party libraries
+##Dependencies and 3rd party libraries
 mvn dependency:tree result

  +- com.google.code.gson:gson:jar:2.8.1:compile
  +- junit:junit:jar:4.12:test
  \- org.hamcrest:hamcrest-library:jar:1.3:test
     \- org.hamcrest:hamcrest-core:jar:1.3:test

 GSON library is used for parsing JSON results from google search APIs.
 Junit for unit test cases

 ## Test cases